CMPSC-580-Allegheny-College-Spring-2024/own-project-wolff01/src/README.md

 ## Key Features

 The code in the prototype consists of 4 main functions.
 The addition, multiplication, division, and row range.
-When running, this code will display the options
+When running, this code will display the options to the viewer a chart of the data.

 ## Requirements